paulwelch/paulwelch.github.io/_posts/2017-12-07-running-tensorflow-p2.md

   - Docker
 ---

-So you've trained your TensorFlow ML model, now what?  *(Part 2 - Deploy to Kubernetes)*
+So you've trained your TensorFlow ML model, now what?  *(Part 2 - Deploying to Kubernetes)*

 [Part 1](/2017/12/04/running-tensorflow-p1){:target="_blank"} showed how to run the open source pre-trained model [Inception V3](https://github.com/tensorflow/models/tree/master/research/inception){:target="_blank"} as an image classification service.
 That's all you need to do for a single classification instance, whether you run it on a server, your laptop or even a smart IoT device.
 But, what if you need to scale to handle a high volume of concurrent requests or you want multiple instances for resilency?
 For that, you'll want to [scale horizaontally](https://en.wikipedia.org/wiki/Scalability#Horizontal_and_vertical_scaling){:target="_blank"} with many instances.
 Then, a cluster managed by a resource scheduler like Kubernetes is a great way to go.
 Not only does it help with scalability, but it also enables deployment automation, improves manageability and will most likely result in better infrastructure utilization.